The Hidden People: Critical reception

 In a review of The Hidden People for the British Fantasy Society, Richard Webb wrote that the central theme of the book is whether fairies and their mischievous magic exist or not.
-He noted that Littlewood is careful not to commit herself either way and teases the reader with belief and disbelief.
+He noted that Littlewood is careful not to commit herself either way and teases the reader between belief and disbelief.
 Webb said the novel is well researched, accurately recreating the period, the Victorian language, and "the idiosyncrasies of Yorkshire dialect".
 Albie is the "archetypal Victorian Gentleman", and is "priggish, uptight and insecure" with "little inkling of his privilege or his patronising attitude towards both the rural community and his wife".
 Webb felt that while the tone of the book does slow down the pace a little, the characters have "a more rounded sense of class and context".
 Webb concluded, "All told, it is well worth staying with the slow-burn first half for the more engrossing second act."

 British speculative fiction writer Nina Allan said that The Hidden Peoples narrative and plot are meticulously constructed, and the ending leaves it "satisfyingly open-ended".
 Writing in Strange Horizons she described the book as a horror story and a fairy tale "underpinned by a strong feminist subtext".
 Allan characterised Lizzie and Helena's relationships with their husbands as mirrors of the status of all women in Victorian society, namely that they must be "pliable, pleasant, unobtrusive" and seek "guidance and support" from men.
 Any deviation by women from these expectations is seen by their guardians to be "so inexplicable it can only be explained as supernatural".

 In a review at Tor.com, Niall Alexander called The Hidden People Littlewood's "most accomplished effort yet", although "not necessarily her most accessible".
 He said the book "isn't the easiest of reads", and the Yorkshire dialect "makes it doubly difficult", but added that the author's use of period English and the inclusion of the quaint language of Halfoak "does wonders for [the novel's] sense of place and time".
 He found The Hidden People "deeply uneasy reading".
 Suspicion and uncertainty drive the story, and Alexander complimented Littlewood on how she maintains this tension throughout.
 He concluded, "It might be a little overlong, and its sentences somewhat stiff, but work at it and it will, I'm sure, work on you."